SoHam-56/MotorFatigueSoC/README.md

 ## License

-Academic project submitted in partial fulfillment of the B.E.E.T.C.E. degree at Jadavpur University, session 2024–25.
+Academic project submitted in partial fulfillment of the B.E.
+E.T.C.E. degree at Jadavpur University, session 2024–25.
 All rights reserved by the authors.